Doppler on Wheels

 Doppler on Wheels 8, Scout vehicles, and probes during PECAN 2015 media day.

-Doppler on Wheels (DOW) is a fleet of quickly deployable truck-mounted weather radars managed by the FARM (Flexible Array of Radars and Mesonets) Facility, an American research company affiliated with the University of Alabama in Huntsville.
-The group, which started as the Center for Severe Weather Research, is led by atmospheric scientist Joshua Wurman, and is partially funded by the National Science Foundation, as part of the "Community Instruments and Facilities" program.
-The DOW fleet have been used throughout the United States since 1995, as well as occasionally in Europe and South America, to research hazardous and challenging weather phenomena such as tornados.
-The name refers to the Doppler effect at the basis of modern weather radar technology.
+Doppler on Wheels (DOW) is a fleet of quickly deployable truck-mounted weather radars managed by FARM (Flexible Array of Radars and Mesonets), an American research company affiliated with the University of Alabama in Huntsville.
+The group, which started under the University of Oklahoma School of Meteorology before becoming an independent nonprofit research facility in 2003, is led by atmospheric scientists Joshua Wurman and Karen Kosiba.
+FARM is partially funded by the National Science Foundation as part of the "Community Instruments and Facilities" program.
+The DOW fleet has been used throughout the United States since 1995 and internationally since 1999 to research hazardous and challenging weather phenomena such as tornadoes, hail, and hurricanes.
+The name refers to the doppler weather radars mounted on the trucks, which are able to determine precipitation intensity, velocity, and direction by analyzing the frequency shifts of radar returns.